Still Photography and Permits On US and California Public Land

 a permit.

-permitting information, fee schedules, and a permit application
+Detailed permitting information, fee schedules, a list of permit

-does not qualify for a permit exemption under Section 14C-6
+qualify for a permit exemption under Section 14C-6 (f) of

-(f) of the County Code requires a permit review fee and a
+the County Code requires a permit review fee and a use fee.

-use fee.
-Fees for use of parks, buildings, and grounds
+Use fees for parks, buildings, and grounds range from

-County parks are described in greater detail on the County
+covered in greater detail on the County website.

 All commercial still photography, including